sugarlabs/turtleblocksjs/documentation/README.md

 Main toolbar
 ------------

-The Main toolbar is used to run programs, erase the screen, and hide the palettes and blocks.
+The Main toolbar is used to run programs and to save and load projects.

+On the left side of the main menu:

 <img src='../header-icons/play.png' /> Click on the *Run* button to run the blocks.